juji-io/editscript/README.md

 There are a few things I plan to work on.
 Ideas, suggestions and contributions are welcome.

-* ClojureScript support, obviously.
+* ClojureScript support.
-* Better heuristic for the A* algorithm.
-Currently, we do not track the progress in term of the overall sizes covered, doing so should produce much more accurate estimate of work ahead, and significantly reduces the number of steps needed to be considered.
 * Design a different API for the quick algorithm, since it is more suitable for detecting changes rather than producing editscript.
 Need to see some use cases.
 * Support other data types as collection types, e.g. strings.
+* Better heuristic for the A* algorithm.
-* Explore other diffing algorithms
+* Explore other diffing algorithms.

 ## References